KyeongPil-Lee/cmssw/PhysicsTools/NanoAOD/README.md

    * Add scouting table in the main nano sequence
    * A line for phothon MVA value map producer to avoid an error when it runs with AOD
    * Modify muon trigger object part to save `DST_DoubleMu3*` path objects
+   * Remove cuts on the generator level leptons if it is a signal (DY) sample

 * `plugin/ScoutingDimuonVertexTableProducer.cc`
    * Table producer for the dimuon vertex: save the two muon indices associated to this vertex as well as all basic variables